sa-webb/covid-19-analyzer/README.md

 ## Gettings Started

-1. Update the data from the official repository.
+### Updating the data from the official repository

 cd python/data/COVID19

 `git pull`

-2. Cleanse and Insert the updated data using Python Scripts
+1. Populate python `.env` and server `.env` with URI and database name.

-`python <script.py>`
+2. Execute `./app.zsh` to cleanse and insert the updated data into MongoDB using Python Scripts

-3. Data is now available for server to deliver to client
+3. Explore data with MongoDB Compass